inoxlang/inox/README.md

 - Database with persistence in S3 and on-disk cache
 - Log persistence in S3
 - WebAssembly support using https://github.com/tetratelabs/wazero.
-- Team management and access conntrol
+- Team management and access control
 - ... [other planned features](./FUTURE.md)

 ⚠️ The language is not production ready yet.\